-Children who have lost parental care find a new family in SOS Children’s Village Thrace (photo: SOS archives)
+Children who have lost parental care find a new home in SOS Children`s Villages in Greece.

 SOS Children's Village Thrace is located in Alexandroupolis, in north-eastern Greece and about 750 km from Athens.
 Because it is very close to the border with Turkey, it is an important port and road route connecting the two countries.